obieezy/codepath-prework/README.md

 \# codepath-prework
-# Prework - *IOSPreworkbyObinnaEgbune*
+# Prework - *IOS101PreworkbyObinnaEgbune*

 Submitted by: **Obinna Egbune**

-**IOSPreworkbyObinnaEgbune** is an app that can change colors by simply clicking on the "Change" button.
+**IOS101PreworkbyObinnaEgbune** is an app that can change colors by simply clicking on the "Change" button.

 Time spent: **3** hours spent in total